ifydusphil/Javascript-Assessment/README.md

 # JavaScript Practice Questions 💻

-This repository contains solutions to beginner-friendly JavaScript questions designed to teach fundamental concepts such as conditionals, user input, comparison, switch statements, and more.
+This repository contains solutions to beginner-friendly JavaScript assessment questions designed to test your kniowledge on the  fundamental concepts such as conditionals, user input, comparison, switch statements, and more.

 ## 📚 Questions Covered